Pats-Chen/Pats-Chen.github.io/_posts/2023-04-20-how-to-solve-missing-credentials.md

 {% endhighlight %}

 Note that the path should be where Git is installed on your device.
-After that, the error message listed below should gone.
+After that, the error message listed below should be resolved.

 {% highlight Bash linenos %}